-5.3.4 Figure 5.3 summarises the profiles of the fair value guarantee profits emerging at the end of the year.
-You can see that, even when only rebalancing on an annual basis, the hedged profits are significantly less variable than investing in cash or asset share.
-We have used our model of the with-profits business to find a hedge portfolio that is consistent with its office-specific features.
+Exhibit 5.3 summarises the profiles of the fair value guarantee profits emerging at the end of the year.
+You can see that, even when only re-balancing on an annual basis, the hedged profits are significantly less variable than investing in cash or asset share.
+We have used our model of the with-profit business to find a hedge portfolio that is consistent with its office-specific features.

-5.3.5 Changes in option-implied volatility
+Changes in option-implied volatility